The first production

 November 1970 saw Playgoers' darkest hour when Mac, chairman for almost 25 years, passed away.
 He had been a tireless worker for the society, he produced most of the plays, erected and painted scenery, gathered props and took a very active part in social activities.
 He had been the true cornerstone of Hasland Playgoers.
 In many ways, the history could almost be said to end there with the passing of an era.
 Playgoers, initially under the new chairmanship of Vernon Pitchford, continued to thrive and develop.
 New dressing rooms were built, the auditorium was refurbished, a new, higher roof was built and a scenery store constructed at the rear of the theatre.
 Much improvement has been made to the technical aspects of the theatre including the lighting and sound systems.

 Members have come and gone but the society remains strong, growing and vibrant and still retains a large following.
-In July 1995 the society changed its name to the Hasland Theatre Company and gained charitable status and we have recently made the the building more accessible for disabled people.
+In July 1995 the society changed its name to the Hasland Theatre Company and gained charitable status and we have recently made the the building more accessible for disabled people, installed a modern back projection system and updated our technologies to keep pace with the demands of modern theatre production.

 To bring this short history to a close, perhaps I might quote from the notes made by Gordon Collis, himself a tireless worker for the society until his death.
 The comment with which he ended his contribution to the history of the society is still as pertinent today as it was 20 years ago when it was written. ............."Mention must again be made of "Mac", the man who made all this possible.
 He devoted almost all of his free time to building up a small group of people in the 1940's into a society that now flourishes and is well known in the district for the presentation of its plays.
 It has earned a good reputation.
 It is the only society in the area which has its own theatre.
 It is a society of which we, as members, are justly proud.
 All this was the dream that came true - the dream "Mac" had for many years and for which he worked so hard.
 For his sake, we must go on to make the society prosper and flourish."
 A small photograph, just inside the main entrance to the Playhouse, looks down on all that happens in the theatre.
 If that photograph could speak, I hope that it would say – ‘Well Done’